henningms/Ubuntu-MacBookAir-Norwegian-keyboard/readme.md

 ### Step 1 Setting the global options

-  * Open the keyboard settings (System -> Preferences -> Keyboard) and click the “Layouts” tab.
-Then click the “Other options…” button.
+  * Open the keyboard settings (Launcher -> Keyboard layout).
+Click the "Options..." button.
-  * Press “Alt/Win key behavior” and choose “Left Alt is swapped with left Win-key”.
+  * Press “Alt/Win key behavior” and choose “Control is mapped to Win keys (and the usual Ctrl keys)”.
-  * Press “Third level choosers” and select “Press any of Alt keys to choose 3rd level” (or “Press left Alt keys to choose 3rd level”).
+  * Press “Key to choose 3rd level” and select "Right Alt".

 ### Step 2 Replacing the ubuntu norwegian keyboard file